MicrosoftDocs/azure-docs/articles/container-registry/container-registry-repository-scoped-permissions.md

 ---
 title: Permissions to repositories in Azure Container Registry
-description: Create an access token with permissions scoped to specific repositories in a registry to pull or push images, or perform other actions
+description: Create a token with permissions scoped to specific repositories in a registry to pull or push images, or perform other actions ms.topic: article ms.date: 02/10/2020
-services: container-registry
-author: dlepow
-manager: gwallace

-ms.service: container-registry
-ms.topic: article
-ms.date: 02/10/2020
-ms.author: danlep
 ---

-# Create an access token with repository-scoped permissions
+# Create a token with repository-scoped permissions

-This article shows how to create an access token that allows actions on only specific repositories in a registry.
-With an access token, a registry owner can provide users or services with scoped, time-limited access to repositories to pull or push images or perform other actions.
-An access token provides more fine-grained permissions than other registry [authentication options](container-registry-authentication.md), which scope permissions to an entire registry.
+This article describes how to create tokens and scope maps to manage repository-scoped permissions in your container registry.
+By creating tokens, a registry owner can provide users or services with scoped, time-limited access to repositories to pull or push images or perform other actions.
+A token provides more fine-grained permissions than other registry [authentication options](container-registry-authentication.md), which scope permissions to an entire registry.

-Scenarios for creating an access token include:
+Scenarios for creating a token include:

 * Allow IoT devices with individual tokens to pull an image from a repository
 * Provide an external organization with permissions to a specific repository